-Colin Barry, Ph.D., who leads the Bioanalysis department, brings more than a decade of experience in LC-MS analysis of proteins and peptides.
+Colin Barry, Ph.D., who serves as the Sr. Director of the Bioanalysis department and the Sr. Director of Large Molecule Bioanalysis, brings more than a decade of experience in LC-MS analysis of proteins and peptides.
 Prior to joining Alliance, Dr. Barry led the Biologics group at SGS, a multinational CRO headquartered in Switzerland.
 Dr. Barry has also worked for the U.S. Food and Drug Administration (FDA) performing applied research and method development for the analysis and characterization of biopharmaceuticals.
 While at the FDA, Dr. Barry was awarded the Commissioner’s Special Citation for his work with the Necrotizing Enterocolitis Response Group.
 Dr. Barry earned his doctorate degree in Chemistry from Wake Forest University in Winston-Salem, North Carolina.
 Subsequently, he did a postdoctoral fellowship at the University of Pennsylvania Perelman School of Medicine Center for Cancer Pharmacology in the laboratory of Dr. Ian Blair.
 Dr. Barry’s research has been published in multiple scientific journals including Blood, Journal of Proteome Research, and the Journal of the American Chemical Society.
 In addition, he is an active member of the American Chemical Society and the American Society for Mass Spectrometry.
 In 2014, Dr. Barry was admitted to the U.S. Patent Bar.

 Dr. Deping Cheng